AnyDesk Security Breach 2024: What Actually Happened

 Limitations to know: Sobrii is not designed for fleets under ~200 devices.
 It's not a direct competitor to cheap or free standalone remote tools.
 If you need an affordable standalone remote desktop, Splashtop is probably the better fit.

 For teams dealing with the hidden IT challenges explored in our shadow IT guide — where unmanaged devices and unauthorized tools proliferate — having remote access with full fleet intelligence becomes especially critical.
+For a broader matrix, see the remote desktop comparison and TeamViewer vs AnyDesk.

 Try Sobrii Remote →Best for: IT admins and MSPs who want a single platform combining fleet intelligence with remote control — without juggling four separate tools.